A experienced team, available to help your business export goods and/or services to markets across the world.

 Dorset Chamber is an Issuing Body, appointed by HM Government Department for Business, Innovation & Skills.
-Dorset Chamber are authorised to certify export documentation on behalf of companies in the UK including EC Certificate of Origin, Arab-British Certificate of Origin, Customs Movement Certificates and ATA Carnets.
+Dorset Chamber are authorised to certify export documentation, including EC Certificate of Origin, Arab-British Certificate of Origin, EUR1/ATR Customs Movement Certificates and ATA Carnets.

 This documentation can be requested as a result of financial arrangements, customs procedures, trade barriers or even tariff quotas.
 The team have many years of experience in international trade and certification procedures, and are fully trained and accredited by BCC.